athoo/SOA-Crawler/README.md

 ## About

-Once you have no idea on where to on weekend, the application will give you some inspiration.
+Once you have no idea on where to go on weekend, the application will give you some inspiration.

 ## Format
 **title:**